Does your pool comply?

 Local governments have the power to investigate compliance with pool safety standards and can issue fines.

-If you don't comply with pool safety standards, local governments can issue on-the-spot fines of $824.60 for individuals and $2356 for companies.
-The maximum penalty a court can impose is $19,437.
+If you don't comply with pool safety standards, local governments can issue on-the-spot fines.

-If you fail to register your pool, QBCC can issue penalties which includes an on-the-spot fine of $235 for individuals or $706.80 for companies.
-The court can impose a maximum penalty of up to $2356.
+If you fail to register your pool, QBCC can issue penalties which includes an on-the-spot fines and the court can impose penalties.